fugerit-org/fj-daogen-legacy/fj-daogen-legacy-v0-4-2-7/README.md

 			</plugin>
 ```

-NOTE: may be needed to adapt some configuration
+NOTE: may be needed to adapt some configuration.